philliplab/philliplab.com/content/post/p007-pd-merge.md

 Some of the levels of the index:

-- If the index level names match between the DFs, use on and specify the levels.
+- If the index level names match between the DFs, use `on` and specify the levels.
-- If the index level names do not match, then use left_on and right_on to specify the names of the levels.
+- If the index level names do not match, then use `left_on` and `right_on` to specify the names of the levels.

 The entire index (all of the levels in the index):

-- You can use left_index = True and right_index = True
+- You can use `left_index` = True and `right_index` = True.
-- Just as above, you can also use the on argument and specify all the levels of the indexes
+- Just as above, you can also use the `on` argument and specify all the levels of the indexes.

+Thus you can use any of the five parameter

 #### Data Values